Is Islam compatible with liberalism as an idea that upholds civil economic liberty?

 As a closing statement, Ulil said that the time of publication of this book further signifies its importance because it coincides with the time when many people seemed to turn to rigid and conservative version of religious teaching while bury away the one that put forward the idea of liberty, which has been an integral part of Islamic teaching since antiquity.
 Ulil hopes more people in Indonesia will read this book, both Muslim and non-Muslim, so that they will be interested to study Islam further to ward off the stigma of terrorism and extremism that plague Islam, and so that Muslims, especially in Indonesia, can create a better society based on the value of freedom and liberty.

-Haikal Kurniawan is currently working as an editor, writer, and researcher for an Indonesian libertarian organization called Suara Kebebasan (English: Voices of Freedom.)
+Haikal Kurniawan is a managing editor for Suara Kebebasan from January 2020 – January 2022.
 He graduated from the University of Indonesia, with a bachelor degree in Political Science in 2018.
 His bachelor thesis is about the legacy of President Ronald Reagan for the modern Republican Party in the United States.

 Haikal also involved in several classical liberal and libertarian organizations in Indonesia.
 He is been involved with international libertarian students organization, Students for Liberty (SFL), from 2015.
 Since 2019, he is part of Students for Liberty’s Advanced Leadership Team for the Asia-Pacific region.